Blueberry Muffin Recipe

 Pin It

-• Easy to Make: No mixer is required!
-Just two bowls and a spatula.
+No mixer required: Just two bowls and a spatula.

 Blueberry muffin ingredients.

-All-Purpose Flour: We use King Arthur flour for this recipe, which stabilizes the muffins.
+All-Purpose Flour: I use King Arthur flour for this recipe, which stabilizes the muffins.
 You can also use whole wheat flour or a combination of both.

 Granulated Sugar: Sweetens the muffins.
 You can swap for other sugars, like brown sugar.